RPuffer/slack-black-theme-1/README.md

 ```

-If you'd like to replace the eyes with the default unread behavior, put the following in the custom css section of your `ssb-interop.js` file.
+If you'd like to replace the 👀 with the default unread behavior, put the following in the custom css section of your `ssb-interop.js` file.

 ```css
 .p-channel_sidebar__channel--unread::before{